We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Editor:

-Interest rates on federal student loans are set to jump by one percentage point this summer.
+Interest rates on federal student loans recently jumped by one percentage point.

-This will mark the fourth straight year that interest rates on federal loans for higher education have increased, and the new rates will be the highest that students have paid in more than a decade.
+This marks the fourth straight year that interest rates on federal loans for higher education increased, and the rates for the upcoming school year are the highest that students have paid in more than a decade.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer